So who is… Jaksen

 On the personal side —

-Currently AI & innovation has taken over my free time, be it diving into news, testing new products, or getting lost in a new idea on Cursor.
-I find fun and inspiration in all of it.
+Currently, AI & innovation has taken over my free time.
+Be it diving into news, testing new products, or getting lost in a new idea on Cursor.
+I find fun and inspiration in all of it, especially when I can use it to learn other new things (like data science programming & testing to win my fantasy football league).

 In summary, at present you can find me both reveling in the future and the past.